m-lamonaca/programming-notes/DotNet/C#/C#.md

 }
 ```

-### Rerieving Attributes
+### Retrieving Attributes

-It's possilble to discover which attrubutes have been applied through the reflection API.
+It's possible to discover which attributes have been applied through the reflection API.
 The various targets of attribute have a reflection type representing them (`MethodInfo`, `PropertyInfo`, ...) which all implement the interface `ICustomAttributeProvider`.

 ```cs